 The NetEase websites have registered and unregistered users.
 Any user may visit the NetEase websites without registering.
 Both registered and unregistered users generate page views when they visit our website.
-During the month of December 2006, users on an average daily basis viewed an aggregate of 710 million of our Web pages (average daily page views).
 Only registered users can use our personalized services such as our free e-mail system and instant messaging, and our fee-based premium services such as our premium e-mail and dating services.
 Additionally, when registering an account, NetEase users are asked to provide us with demographic and preference information that better allow us to identify and target audiences with relevant online advertising.